-The Natural Resources Council of Maine is pleased to again participate in ecomaine’s annual Recycling Open House and e-waste collection event on Saturday, September 29, from 8:00-11:00 a.m. at their location at 62 Blueberry Road, Portland (just off Exit 46 of I-95 near the Portland International Jetport).
-The morning included: Tours of ecomaine’s facilities Free electronic… Continue Reading
+The Natural Resources Council of Maine was pleased to again participate in ecomaine’s annual recycling Open House and e-waste collection event on Saturday, September 29 at their location at 62 Blueberry Road, Portland (just off Exit 46 of I-95 near the Portland International Jetport).
+The morning included: Tours of ecomaine’s facilities Free electronic waste (e-waste) collection… Continue Reading

 Environmental Club members have continued to work toward consistent cafeteria composting at Hall-Dale Middle School, but not without encountering challenges along the way.
 Our original farmer had a very busy schedule—between taking care of his animals and picking up food waste from others around town, he could not always get to us in a timely… Continue Reading